kavia-common/ai-copilot-assistant-147080-147090/react_js_frontend/README.md

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

+## How configuration is used

+- API Base URL
+  - The code reads REACT_APP_API_BASE_URL in src/api/client.js and defaults to http://localhost:3001.
+  - All API calls are prefixed with this base URL (e.g., /api/chat).
+- Supabase (optional)
+  - If you wire Supabase into the app, initialize the client with REACT_APP_SUPABASE_URL and REACT_APP_SUPABASE_ANON_KEY.
+  - These variables are optional and unused unless such integration is added.

 ## Customization